AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

    C. 3
    D. 4

+.. container:: animate

-:explanation:`Type_Invariants are only evaluated on entry into and exit from externally visible subprograms.
-So Counter is called when entering and exiting Do_Something - not Local_Do_Something, even though a new instance of Some_T is created`
+   Type Invariants are only evaluated on entry into and exit from externally visible subprograms.
+So :ada:`Counter` is called when entering and exiting :ada:`Do_Something` - not :ada:`Local_Do_Something`, even though a new instance of :ada:`Some_T` is created

 ====================
 Subtype Predicates